Marchak: Moving to France

-When he arrived in Kiev, Alexander was required to fulfill the mandatory service requirement in the Russian Army.
-He was sent to the Austrian front, where he performed airborne reconnaissance photography which later proved to be of significant importance to war techniques.
+Alexander Marchak, the youngest son of Joseph, born in 1890, was studied law and attended some classes at the École des Beaux Arts and Art Deco in Paris.
+He had a passion—photography.
+However, the outbreak of World War I compelled him to go back to Russia.

 Joseph Marchak died prematurely from cancer at the age of 64.
 As a great number of Russians were leaving their country in haste to join Europe, the Marchak family also fled, concealing the last remnants of their jewelry creations under their clothes.
-Upon their arrival in Paris, they were greeted by Joachim, one of Joseph's five sons, who had already settled as a physician in a Paris hospital.
+Upon their arrival in Paris, they were greeted by Joachim, one of Alexander's brothers, who had already settled as a physician in a Paris hospital.

 1920: The rebirth of the House of Marchak

 In Paris

-As soon as he arrived in Paris, Alexander Marchak opened a jewelry shop on Rue de la Paix, at number 4 right next to Place Vendôme and the Hotel Ritz Paris, where a large number of wealthy foreigners had flocked, ever since its opening in 1898.
+Alexander Marchak opened a jewelry shop on Rue de la Paix, at number 4 right next to Place Vendôme and the Hotel Ritz Paris, where a large number of wealthy foreigners had flocked, ever since its opening in 1898.

 War broke out again and Europe witnessed the decline of the whole business.